Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 I wanted to pick a little bone with you.

-But living in Houston, where we have an extremely automobile dependent culture that's very effective.
+But living in Houston, where we have an extremely automobile-dependent culture that's very effective, I think we're the most mobile city in the country.

-There you bring up a couple of fair points here.
+You bring up a couple of fair points here.

-And you've got to remember that A, there's a cost-benefit analysis to everything.
+And you've got to remember that, A, there's a cost-benefit analysis to everything.

-Are you willing to give up your job in order to have air that is so pristine that uh there's no particulate in it?
+Are you willing to give up your job in order to have air that is so pristine that there's no particulate in it?

 Well, most people would say no.

-They're they're willing to say, you know what, uh, I want clean air.
+They're willing to say, you know what?

 There's no question of that.

-Today's a beautiful day, by the way, and there's no question the air is cleaner now than it was, but uh we continue to grow, you know, Texas added half a million people in population in the last year.
+Today's a beautiful day, by the way, and there's no question the air is cleaner now than it was.

 And as much as I'm for the market dictating everything, I think sometimes there's a place for government to guide the market at least a little bit.